mrbhatt-88/Email-Tutorial/README.md

 ## [Fetch-Attachment from Unread-Mail](https://github.com/mrbhatt-88/Email-Tutorial/blob/master/src/FetchMailAttachment.java) :
-1. Requrinment Data for Send mail
+1. Requrinment Data for Fetch Attachment in the mail
      * FROM email id and it's password.
 (With Above Setting)
      * TO email id
      * Availability of UnRead mail In your INBOX folder.